Philippine, Netherlands

-Philippine is a small city in the province of Zeeland, Netherlands.
+Philippine is a small city in the province of Zeeland, the Netherlands.
 It lies about 23 km southeast of Vlissingen.
 It is located on the border with Belgium, 5 km southwest of the city of Terneuzen.
 It received city rights in 1506.

 History

 The landlord, Hieronymus Lauweryn, who founded the town in 1505, named it after Philip I. A fortress was built with a triangular market square.
 In 1599, a harbour was constructed, and the economy became based on fishing.
 Philippine was captured by the Dutch Republic in 1633.

 The new Assumption of Mary Church was built in 1924 to replace the older church, which has now become a supermarket.
 It is a domed church with a square tower on the side.
-The church was destroyed by war in 1944 and rebuilt in 1954.
+The church was destroyed during World War II in 1944 and rebuilt in 1954.